statisfactions/simpr/README.md

 Introductory example: regression with three variables
 -----------------------------------------------------

-Let's say we want to see our power to detect an interaction in a linear model.
+Let’s say we want to see our power to detect an interaction in a linear model.
 We can completely run the simulation and calculate *p* values with a just a few lines of code:

 ``` r
 library(simpr)